+\end{theorem} To ensure that $\hat{e}_t(W_{t-1})$ is a valid estimator of ${e}_t(W_{t-1})$ in the sense of satisfying (\ref{eq:ass phi}), we need to restrict the dynamics of $W_t$.
+It is, however, important to note that the condition of (\ref{eq:ass phi}) does not require stationarity of the outcome variable $Y_t(.)$.

 A proof is presented in Appendix \ref{sec:proof_e_propensity}.
 This theorem shows that if the propensity score is estimated with sufficient accuracy (a rate of $\phi_{T}^{-1} \lesssim \sqrt{T}^{-1}$), we obtain a similar regret bound to the previous sections.
-It is not surprising to see that the rule is affected by the estimation accuracy of the propensity score, which is the maximum of $\frac{1}{\sqrt{T-1}}$ and $\phi_{T}^{-1}$. \begin{remark} In the cross-sectional setting, \cite{athey2020policy} show an improved rate of welfare convergence when propensity scores are unknown and estimated.
+It is not surprising to see that the rate is affected by the estimation accuracy of the propensity score, and it is the maximum of $\frac{1}{\sqrt{T-1}}$ and $\phi_{T}^{-1}$. \begin{rem} In the cross-sectional setting, \cite{athey2021policy} show an improved rate of welfare convergence when propensity scores are unknown and estimated.
 It is possible to extend their analysis to our time-series setting and assess whether or not the rate shown in Theorem \ref{thm:e_propensity} can be improved.
-However, this is not a trivial extension, and we leave it for further research. \end{remark}
+However, this is not a trivial extension, and we leave it for further research. \end{rem}